spring-projects/spring-security/samples/cas/Readme.txt

 To run a CAS server and client application, just execute the command

-../../../gradlew cas
+./gradlew cas

-from samples/cas/sample.
+from the project root directory.
 You should then be able to point your browser at

 https://localhost:8443/cas-sample/